Pacific Southwest, Region 9: Superfund

 Parcel N Debris Area -- a vacant lot near the landfill still remaining to be transferred has been identified as having potential waste disposal and small arms munitions issues.
 Air Force is investigating this site due to evidence of possible releases and munitions.
 Excavation of debris pits was halted following the discovery of an intact Chemical Agent Identification Set (CAIS) mustard vial, a chemical warfare agent flask used for training purposes.
 US Arny Corps of Engineers took over excavation of the pits in 2014 as a possible chemical weapons disposal site.
 The excavation was completed in 2014; only inert munitions debris and broken or empty CAIS training vials were recovered.
 The site continues to be investigated for military munitions and CERCLA contaminants.

 Cleanup Results to Date

-As of November 2014, with the exception of the Parcel N Debris Area, all required remedial actions on all parcels of the former Williams Air Force Base have either been undertaken already or have been constructed and are operating,
+As of November 2014, with the exception of the Parcel N Debris Area and ST12 fuels spill site, all required remedial actions on all parcels of the former Williams Air Force Base have either been undertaken already or have been constructed and are operating,

 Potentially Responsible Parties

 Potentially responsible parties (PRPs) refers to companies that are potentially responsible for generating, transporting, or disposing of the hazardous waste found at the site.